qforestlab/segmentation_correction/03_segmentation.md

 ## 3. Add Missing Pieces

+1. Take an overall look at the target tree, is anything large missing? (e.g. the parts describes in step 4 below).
+If nothing seems to be missing continue with step 5.
+Otherwise continue with all steps.
-1. Apply the **Height Filter** (image below, indicated with red arrows).
+2. Apply the **Height Filter** (image below, indicated with red arrows).
-2. Starting at the bottom of the target tree, go through the tree looking for missing parts.
+3. Starting at the bottom of the target tree, go through the tree looking for missing parts.
    <img width="3827" height="2088" alt="435991877-7e837ddd-c839-4328-823a-898f9082a0b8" src="https://github.com/user-attachments/assets/c4ff6073-c13c-4212-a637-9e934bfa0f4d" />
-3. Select the missing trunk sections, large branches, or other missing features.
+4. Select the missing trunk sections, large branches, or other missing features.
+Feel free to also deselect things from the target tree in this step if they don't seem to belong to the tree.
    - You can skip isolated floating points or very small twigs unless they affect height or crown area.
    - Make sure to select the full butresses of trees as they are often cut off.
    - We chose to not add epiphytes or lianas growing on the trees to the individual tree pointclouds.
 If needed and possible you can segment those out (sometimes  the difference between epiphytes and crown will not be clear, in that case you can leave them).
    - For example: The darker red branches were missing and selected.
      ![Select missing branches](https://github.com/user-attachments/assets/06389ec4-ace8-4a23-94c7-f5396da48261)
-4. When finished scanning from bottom to top, click **Show Selected**.
+5. When finished scanning from bottom to top, click **Show Selected**.
-5. Inspect your selection for mistakes (e.g., stray points from neighboring trees).
+6. Inspect your selection for mistakes (e.g., stray points from neighboring trees).
+Remove all mistakes.
+You can remove all parts that do not belong to the target tree.
    - It’s often faster to include extra points and then remove outliers in this step.
    - For example: the points circled in red will be removed later.
      ![Remove outliers](https://github.com/user-attachments/assets/d822a88f-8655-4947-a9e3-d2f60cba3472)